-Modern development teams are using LaunchDarkly's feature management platform to integrate release, deployment, and operational management into the development cycle.
+Modern development teams are using LaunchDarkly's feature management platform to integrate release, deployment, and operational management into their software development life cycles.
 Using feature flags in outcome driven development, dev can develop at the speed of ideation, ops can continuously deliver code safely, and business/application owners can independently experiment and get valuable feedback.

 Separate code deployments from feature releases.